sky-uk/etcd-bootstrap/README.md

 In order for the role filters to work, the VMs must have been provisioned with extra configuration labels named "environment" and "role" set to the values provided on the command line.

+In case a node has multiple Network Interfaces, the GCP bootstrapper will take the private ip of the first available one.